Rise to Success: Career Highlights of Rich Hill (pitcher)

 December 16, 2010: Re-signed with the Red Sox

-On December 16, 2010, Hill re-signed with the Red Sox to a minor league contract with an invitation to spring training.
+On December 16, 2010, Rich Hill re-signed with the Red Sox to a minor league contract with an invitation to spring training.

-December 30, 2011: Re-signed with Red Sox Again
+December 30, 2011: Re-signed with Red Sox

-April 7, 2012: Rehab Appearance with Greenville Drive
+April 7, 2012: First Rehab Appearance

-On April 7, 2012, Hill made his first rehab appearance in the minors with the Greenville Drive.
+On April 7, 2012, Rich Hill made his first rehab appearance in the minors with the Greenville Drive.

 February 7, 2013: Signed with Cleveland Indians

-On February 7, 2013, Hill signed a minor league deal with an invite to big league spring training with the Cleveland Indians.
+On February 7, 2013, Rich Hill signed a minor league deal with an invite to big league spring training with the Cleveland Indians.

-2013: Career-High Games
+2013: Career-High Games Played

-In 2013, Hill appeared in a career-high 63 games, working 38+2⁄3 innings for the Cleveland Indians.
+In 2013, Rich Hill appeared in a career-high 63 games, working 38+2⁄3 innings and was 1–2 with a 6.28 ERA.

-February 9, 2014: Returned to Red Sox
+February 9, 2014: Signed minor-league deal to return to the Red Sox

-July 1, 2014: Traded to the Los Angeles Angels and appeared in a doubleheader
+July 1, 2014: Traded to the Los Angeles Angels

 July 17, 2014: Signed with the New York Yankees